 ChopValue obtains this “resource” from its network of partner restaurants.
 Once the collection loads arrive in the production facility in Vancouver, workers sort and align all of the chopsticks so they are ready for a water-based glue bath.
 After a drying process, they enter a hot press where they get formed under a lot of heat and pressure into a new material.
 “That new material is the functional unit we use for making our design products,” Böck says.

 The Victoria Connection

 One of the initial challenges that ChopValue faced was convincing restaurants to join the program.
 Many didn’t understand why someone would want to collect their garbage for free.

-“It’s a big responsibility on our end to educate and be fully transparent about what we do with the chopsticks,” Böck says.
+“It’s a big responsibility on our end to educate and be fully transparent about what we do when we reuse or upcycle chopsticks,” Böck says.
 “That usually gets them excited, inspired and involved.
 The program does make their lives easier.”
 Some of the restaurants even commission custom furniture from ChopValue.

 Here in Victoria, local non-profit The Food Eco District (FED) — whose vision is to create a more sustainable food economy — helped connect ChopValue with a number of Victoria businesses.

 According to Holly Dumbarton, project manager at FED, this win-win partnership helps restaurants reduce their landfill waste while providing ChopValue with a steady stream of material for their products.
 “The circular economy is a big part of where we need to go for future sustainability,” she says.

 While Victoria wasn’t initially on ChopValue’s radar when it was expanding, Böck says people here were actually asking for it, so the company decided to try to run it as an extension of the Vancouver business.

 “We want to get to a point where everything ordered on Vancouver Island or made for clients on Vancouver Island is collected from restaurants on Vancouver Island,” Böck says.
 “Once we gain traction, we will also produce in Victoria.”